OpenHFT/Chronicle-Engine/docs/specification.md

 isException: false
 ```

-not all all requests require a require a reply, but some do. receiving a reply with a
+not all all requests require a require a reply, but most do.
+When you receive a reply with a :

 ```
 isException: false
 ```

-gives you confidence that the request was processed correctly.
+this gives you confidence that the request was processed correctly.
 For messages that have

 ```
 isException: true